 Well, we’ve figured out that content plan and strategy go hand in hand but are not the same thing.
 But what is a content plan exactly?

 A content plan is a unity of the marketing activities and data gathering and analysis required to reach the content marketing strategy goals.

 Of course, you need to align your content plan with your marketing funnel.
-The content you’ll take in the content plan has to support your customers on every stage of their journey.
+The content you’ll take in the content plan has to support your customers at every stage of their journey.
 That said, the content you create for awareness, consideration, conversion, and decision stage should differ.

-Besides, analysis and audit is an important part of the content plan building.
+Besides, analysis and audit are an important part of the content plan building.
 After you know your content strategy for the next quarter/year/etc., don’t forget to make a check.
 So, what do you want to review during the audit?

 - The best-performing content,

 - The worst-performing content,